What does a Sunday Portovelo ride involve?

 - We recognise that cycling has tended to be quite male-dominated, both as a sport and an activity, and that this has put some women off (or prompted them to set up women-specific groups).

-- We prefer to bring people together by offering rides suitable for both men and women, and by encouraging a friendly, non-laddish and supportive atmosphere on all our rides.
+- We prefer to bring people together by offering rides suitable for all, and by encouraging a friendly, non-laddish and supportive atmosphere on all our rides.

 Do I have to be a member to take part?